Chapter 7 : Kiss Me Twice, Shame On Me

 Dom storms into our room, dragging me along.
 She shuts and locks the door with a flick of her wand, and corners me against my desk—which is an amazing feat considering our room is circular—and the wand is now pointed at me.
 "Explain what I just saw and don't give me that 'it's not what it looks like' shit."

 "Is the wand really necessary?"
 I ask, flicking it back.

 She withdraws for a moment, saying with pout, "...I like being dramatic," before waving it in my face with renewed fury.
 "Don't change the subject!
 How long has this been going on?"

-That's her bloody fault.
-"Who barges into a dressing stall?
-I could've been naked!"
+"Who barges into a changing stall?
+I could've been naked."
 Which reminds me, I still need to change and shower.
 Dom can't question me there.

 "I was not about to shag him," I retort, grabbing a new shirt.
 "Maybe second base."

-"He knows better than to fancy me," I correct immediately, and her eyes roll in kind.
+"He knows better than to fancy me," I correct immediately.
 "It's a passing infatuation."

 "And he planted the girlfriend story, why?"

 People plant stories for all sorts of reasons: sabotage, media play, any sort of manipulation you can think of.
 Potter has something up his sleeve, but after I called him out for the story and for his obsession with me, who knows if he's switched his plans—or if he still has a plan.
 I wouldn't be surprised if the kiss was just a distraction to throw me off.